oxfordcontrol/Clarabel.rs/README.md

 Use of underscores in private function names is totally inconsistent.
 What is the usual style, e.g. for the rust float formatting internal functions?

-Change SolveResult to Solution and then SolveInfo back to Info.
-[NB: Maybe this is obsolete now that everything is trait based]

-Maybe change crate::core::components to crate::core:traits or crate::core::component_traits.
-If this happens then core pieces like SolverStatus should be moved out since it is a type, not a trait.

 Remove FloatT trait bounds from struct definitions and keep in the impl only?
 It is also unclear whether it is really adding value to put a generic f64 on all of these definitions.